40 Healthy Food Ideas That Actually Taste Amazing

 31) Tuna Salad

-Drain two cans of tuna packed in olive oil (the one packed in water is lesser; this is the one thing I’m ‘fighting’ with you regarding canned fish).
-Flake into a bowl and add chopped celery and red onion, capers, a little lemon juice, 1 tbsp mayo or Greek yogurt, 1 tsp Dijon, and salt and pepper.
-Use a fork to mix, but don’t break the tuna too much.
-You want large pieces of tuna whole.
-This can go on some sourdough or over a bed of greens.
-The ideal texture is tuna in chunks, veg giving crunch, dressing enough to bind but not pool.
+Drain the oil from two cans of tuna (one packed in water is lesser, go ahead and fight me on that).
+Flake into a bowl and add chopped celery and red onion, capers, some lemon juice, 1 tbsp mayo or Greek yogurt, 1 tsp Dijon, and seasoning.
+Use a fork to mix, but don t break the tuna too much.

 32) Sardines On Toast

-Toast the bread until it is crisp.
-Take a clove of garlic, split it, and rub it on the toast; the toast will act as a grater.
-Then, drizzle some olive oil on it and add 3-4 sardines (drained and in oil) on the toast.
-Squeeze some fresh lemon juice on the dish, then add some black pepper, chili flakes, and a bit of freshly chopped parsley or dill.
-Texture cue: the sardines should remain whole (you should see stripes), and the toast should be submerged in olive oil and fish juice as much as possible.
+Toast the bread until it is crunchy.
+Take a clove of garlic, split it, and rub it on the toast.
+The toast will act as a grater.
+Then drizzle some olive oil and add 3-4 sardines (drained and in oil) on the toast.
+Squeeze some fresh lemon juice on the dish.
+Next, add some black pepper, chili flakes and a bit of freshly chopped parsley or dill.

 33) Snack Plate